Calumet, Oklahoma

 Calumet is a town in Canadian County, Oklahoma, United States.
 It is part of the Oklahoma City Metropolitan Area.
-The population was 507 at the 2010 census, a 5.23 percent decrease since 2000.
+As of the 2020 census, Calumet had a population of 443.

 Calumet is a variant term for Ceremonial pipe.
 Incorporated in 1942, the town's land was settled in the Land Run of 1892.

 History

 Calumet incorporated in 1942 in order to construct a town water system.
 Prior to its incorporation, the town existed as an unincorporated community with a post office, three combination mills and elevators, two general stores, a furniture store, and a hardware store.

 The town lies in an area that in 1803 was part of the Louisiana Purchase.
 After the Organic Act of 1890 recreated the area as Oklahoma Territory, present-day Canadian County was designated as County Four and settled by non-Indian settlers through the Land Run of 1889, the Land Run of 1892, and a 1901 land lottery.
 The Land Run of 1892 opened up the surplus Cheyenne-Arapaho lands to non-Indian settlement, which opened up Calumet.